xanmankey/FishingForPhish/docs/api.rst

 image
 -----

-The image class is similar to the page class, where it's primary use is for scraping image-based features (the justification for feature selection can be found in the research at TODO; each feature can be categorized under the layout, style, or other category).
+The image class is similar to the page class, where it's primary use is for scraping image-based features (the justification for feature selection can be found in the research at https://github.com/xanmankey/FishingForPhish/tree/main/research; each feature can be categorized under the layout, style, or other category).
 An example of using the image class to print a set of full imageFeatures can be seen below (**Again, don't forget about initialization and shutdown!**).

 .. code-block:: python